-ThinQ is a name you should expect to see on more LG products in future.
-Pronounced ‘think’, it’s the umbrella term for the company’s artificially-intelligent consumer electronics, including televisions, smart speakers and, now, smartphones.
+ThinQ is a name you can expect to see on more LG products.
+Pronounced ‘think’, it’s the umbrella term for the company’s artificial intelligence consumer electronics - including televisions, smart speakers and now, with the LG G7, smartphones.

-There’s a dedicated button for Google Assistant on the side, similar to how Samsung phones have a button for the Bixby personal assistant.
-Pressing it brings up the voice assistant, while a long press summons Google Lens – a camera mode that can scrape data from the subject of your photo.
+Pressing it brings up the voice assistant, while a long press summons Google Lens – a camera mode that can scrape data from the subject of your photograph.

 Take a snap of a business card and you can save the phone number or address to a contact; point it at a painting and you’ll get more information about the artist.
 It’s a clever feature, and shows how focused LG is on getting you to use AI (and collecting your data as you use it).

-Other aspects are more promising, such as its specialised ‘Super Bright Camera’ mode that turns on when the lights are off.
-This works well, with some quick snaps of flowers in a black room having a satisfyingly colourful and detailed image, despite the darkness.
+The camera comprises two 16MP lenses, and comes with a built-in ‘Super Bright Camera’ mode that turns on when the lights are off.
+That works well, and some quick snaps of flowers in a dark room bring a satisfyingly colourful and detailed image.

 More after the break

 Lying underneath the base camera application is a range of AI smarts to improve the picture.

 There are 19 presets, each of which can detect whether you’re pointing the camera at food, a person or an animal.
 It’s the sort of tech we’ve seen with Huawei’s P20 Pro or the recent Honor 10, and we should see even more of it in the next few years.

 Hit the “AI Cam” button to see LG’s ThinQ artificial intelligence in action.
 Hyperspecific words fly across the screen as the camera tries to detect what it’s looking at.

 The function works, albeit poorly.
 Photographing a table of drinks and food, the classifications that pop up include: ham (there was no ham); swimwear; the beauty of nature; sky; poodle; musical instrument.